AndrewHenderson/mariodux/README.md

 ```
 The true root will not be re-rendered.
 It is only rendered once at the beginning.
 From then on, morphdom will handle all future updates.

-**Using this approach, views should only be concerned with rendering and dispatching.*&
+**Using this approach, views should only be concerned with rendering and dispatching.**

 ## Shift In Mindset
 Backbone and Marionette objects were both designed with event systems, having been provided functions like `modelEvents`, `collectionEvents`, `listenTo`, etc. This approach ignores those functions in favor of the more predictable immutable global state object — the app's single source of truth.